Anne Lister's and Ann Walker's Wills

 Testamentary papers offer a rare glimpse into their owners' finances and social connections and often highlight important familial links, friendships, and partnerships.

-Anne Lister's and Ann Walker's respective wills have been known for quite some time and some of these documents' most interesting and peculiar provisions have been discussed on occasion.
-However, the decision-making process both women employed until they reached what would become the probate version of their wills has mostly been disregarded.
+Anne Lister's and Ann Walker's respective wills have been known for quite some time and some of these documents' most interesting and peculiar provisions have been discussed occasionally.
+However, the decision-making process both women employed until they reached what would become the probate version of these wills has mostly been disregarded.
 Anne Lister took a long time to arrive at what would become the probate version of her will.
-After handling some indecisions, Ann Walker, though seldom making changes to her will, seemed to be more consistent with the provisions she included.
-In the end, both documents highlight these women's concern with keeping their estates in the hands of family and also their commitment to each other.
+Ann Walker was more constant with hers, often pondering changes which were not always applied, and seemed to be more consistent with the provisions she included.
+In the end, both documents highlight these women's commitment to each other, as well as their concern with keeping their estates in the hands of family.

 This article describes active research and the facts and details included have and will continue to be updated as new information is uncovered.
 If you come across any other relevant information that can help clarify or expand the topics below, please get in touch.